-Granada is a small town in southeastern Colorado, roughly 12 miles west of the Colorado – Kansas border.
-Originally, Granada was two separate towns along the old Santa Fe Trail, offering with it a deep and rich history dating back to the late 1700s.
+Originally, Granada was two separate towns along the old Santa Fe Trail, both with a rich history dating back to the late 1700s.
+It’s located in Prowers County at an elevation of 3,484 ft.
+As of 2020, there are about 445 residents.

 Visitors can take a self-guided tour by downloading a driving map and audio tour or schedule a ride with a member of the staff.
 On-site visitors can learn about what life was like at the camp and see original landmarks still standing.